How To Delete all Bookmarks in Chrome

 Use the Bookmark Manager

 The bookmark manager is a Chrome feature that allows you to view and organize all of your bookmarks.
-You can categorize them in different folders or arrange them based on their importance.
+You can delete one bookmark at a time or use the Shift+Click command to highlight all of your bookmarks and delete them.
+Here’s how

 If you’ve synced your devices and you access Chrome with your Google account, you will be able to browse through all bookmarks made on your other devices.
-Also, if you decide to use the bookmark manager, you will be able to delete entire folders.
+Also, if you decide to use the bookmark manager, you can delete entire folders.
 This makes clearing your list a lot easier.

 From the bookmark manager page, you can also use keywords to search for specific bookmarks.
 This allows you to perform very accurate searches and delete just the entries you are sure about.